StefanPfeiffer80/FASPA.github.io/README.md

     What is FASPA?
     </p>**

-- FASPA is a workflow for analysing Illumina paired-end sequence data.
+- FASPA is a workflow for analysing 16S rRNA gene Illumina paired-end sequence data.
 - FASPA is a collection of shell bash scripts, perl scripts and R scripts and relies on state of the art programs used in sequence
 - processing, USEARCH and VSEARCH.
 FASPA output files are directly in downstream analysis of the data using the phyloseq package in R, the Rhea script collection, or the QIIME software package.
 - FASPA is distributed without warranty.